Editor’s Note: This marketing infographic is part of our 25 part series.

 Start by connecting with those who have recently made a purchase from you.
 This will allow you to investigate friction in the buying process at the same time.

-I recommend asking 7-8 questions per customer, so you might as well get all of the data you can if you’re going to be asking anyway.
+I recommend asking 7-8 questions per customer.
+(If you’re going to be asking anyway, you might as well get all of the data you can…)

 Here are two very important questions to ask…